Configuring Virtual Meeting Rooms (VMRs)

 For more information, see About PINs, Hosts and Guests.

-The maximum number of other participants that each participant will see, and the layout used to show them.
+The layout controls the maximum number of other participants that each participant will see, and how the participants are arranged on the screen.
 For more information, see Selecting the layout seen by participants.

 Default: Large main speaker and up to 7 other participants (1+7 layout).

-If enabled, the display name or alias of each main speaker is shown.
-For more information, see Showing the names of speakers.
+If participant name overlays are enabled, the display name or alias of each participant is shown in a text overlay along the bottom of their video image.
+For more information, see Showing the names of participants as a text overlay.

 |Automatically Dialed Participants||